James-Paget/Screeps/README.md

 Multiple rooms
 Auto-kill energy cores
-Auto-claim nearby rooms of interest / [[energyRooms]]
+Auto-claim nearby rooms of interest / [[energyRooms]] Remove generate creep parts from EACH CREEP MANAGER

 --> This will be an issue for multi-spawners in a single room ...return(structure.structureType == STRUCTURE_SPAWN)}})[0].id;